lupyuen/lupyuen.github.io/src/pinecone.md

 Let's talk about the harder PineCone Nutcracker Challenge: Reverse engineering the Bluetooth LE and WiFi drivers for BL602...

-# Reverse Engineering the Bluetooth LE and WiFi Drivers
+# Reverse Engineer the Bluetooth LE and WiFi Drivers

 BL602 feels exciting.
 The mass market RISC-V microcontrollers never had onboard Bluetooth LE and WiFi...
 Until now!